 I have a passion for teaching and an interest in the scholarship on teaching and learning (SoTL).
 My andragogy emphasizes an interdisciplinary approach and use of active learning tools/techniques to maximize student learning and engagement.
-I believe the role of a teacher is not as a unidirectional information transmitter, but rather a facilitator of learning and mentor who supports and enhances student's critical thinking and problem solving skills while inspiring them to take their knowledge and apply it beyond the classroom.
-In 2018, I obtained a Certificate in University Teaching from the Teaching Learning and Support Service at uOttawa.
+I believe the role of a teacher involves being a facilitator of student's learning and a mentor who supports and enhances their critical thinking and problem solving skills while inspiring them to take their knowledge and apply it beyond the classroom.
+In 2018, I completed a Certificate in University Teaching from the Teaching Learning and Support Service at uOttawa.

 ENV1101A - Global Environmental Challenges

 Period: September 5 - December 5, 2018 (Fall 2018)

 This course introduced certain environmental concepts and theories framed around global environmental challenges and the societal responses to them.
 An emphasis was placed on understanding and analyzing the complex interconnections between humans (including our activities and actions) and the environment, primarily through a social science perspective.
 Some of the major topics covered included: sustainability, human population growth, climate change, energy production, food production (agriculture), pollution, and urbanization.
 These, and other topics, were explored using case studies, both international and Canadian (where appropriate).

 School of International Development and Global Studies